microsoft/PhiCookBook/md/02.Application/03.AdvancedReasoning/Phi4/AdvancedResoningPhi4mini/README.md

-## **Using Phi-4-mini as Reasoning Expert**
+## **Using Phi-4-mini-reasoning(3.8b) or Phi-4-reasoning(14b) as Reasoning Expert**

-One of the main features of Phi-4 is its strong reasoning ability.
-Let's take a look at its strong reasoning ability through Phi-4-mini.
+Let's take a look at its strong reasoning ability through Phi-4-mini-reasoning or Phi-4-mini-reasoning.

 ```python